rainmaker29/Image-Stegnalysis-Kaggle/README.md

 The task is to identify if there's a hidden message in the image.

-The data is a set of images each of which has 4 copies of each :
+The data is a set of images each of which has 1 copy of :
 <ol>
   <li> No hidden message </li>
   <li> Applied JMiPOD </li>